isotopo/koaw/README.md

 Change default methods with an array or whitelisted string.
 These are default methods: `post` `put` `get` `delete`.

+### .override(methods, handler)

+Change default handler of auto-generated routes.
+The methods should be specified with an array or whitelisted string.

 ### .route(methods, path, fn)

 Add custom route to given model.
 The methods should be specified with an array or whitelisted string.
 For instance, `.route('get', 'custom', fn)` should generate this route: `GET /[collection]/custom`